 Commons Times at MCLA are Tuesdays and Thursdays 12:00 - 1:00 PM and Fridays 3:00 - 4:30 PM.
 During these hours, there are no classes held.
 This is a time for professional development and for faculty discussions around a variety of issues.
-A monthly schedule for standing meetings during Common Time for the 2020-2021 academic year will be distributed at the beginning of the Fall semester.
-With the exception of Chairs' meetings, all meetings will take place in the Faculty Center in Bowman 121.
+With the exception of the Chairs' meeting, all meetings will take place in the Faculty Center.
 (See page 14 for acronym translation!)